datarefuge/workflow/docs/seeding.md

 ### Crawlable URLs

-- URLs judged to be crawlable are "nominated" (equivalently, "seeded") to the End of Term project (EOT), using the [EDGI Nomination Chrome extension](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok?hl=en).
+- URLs judged to be crawlable are nominated ("seeded") to the Internet Archive, using the [EDGI Nomination Chrome extension](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok?hl=en).

 **Wherever possible, add in the Agency Office Code from the sub-primer.** Talk to the DataRescue organizers to learn more.